AccessNow/helpline_documentation_resources/advice/secure_online_accounts/secure_online_accounts.md

 - Evidence that the account is being used without the owner's knowledge

-- Concerns about account access attempts from devices not owned by the account holder
+- Concerns about account access attempts from devices not recognized by the account owner

 #### Problem
 - Securing the account and making sure that only the account owner has access to it